SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Shapes/BasicShape/README.md

 #Basic Shape Sample

-This sample demonstrate how to create a basic shape.
-In this we have created Rectangle shape.
+This sample demonstrates how to create a basic shape.
+In this, a Rectangle shape is created.

 Demo link: